 where $I_k$ are called the \textit{irreducible representations} (\textit{irreps}) of group $\mathbf{G}$ and $M$ is an invertible matrix.
 This representation of action-dependent matrices, through the irreps of the group $\mathbf{G}$, provides insights into which core actions can be performed by $W_a$'s.
 For example, for navigation on a circle (1D) or torus (2D), the \textit{irreps} are rotations $R_{\theta_k}$:

-where $\omega_k, \Delta_{t_k} \in \mathbb{R}^r, r=1, 2$ are the rotation durations and frequencies, respectively, the latter representing movement at different scales.
+where $\omega_k, \Delta_{t_k} \in \mathbb{R}^r, r=1, 2$ are the angular frequencies and rotation duration, respectively, the former representing movement at different scales.
 That is, in this example, each $I_k$ performs a rotation of a subspace of the neural space.
 The matrix $M$ then performs a change of basis on this result, assuming $M$ is not the identity.